Before jumping into advanced usage, itโ€™s worth getting familiar with the building blocks that form the nekuda SDK public surface.

 Client-side validation runs in __post_init__.
 Invalid payloads raise NekudaValidationError before any HTTP request is made.

-All API methods now return typed Pydantic models instead of raw dictionaries.
+All API methods return strongly-typed response models.
 This provides:

 • Type safety - Your IDE knows exactly what fields are available